-As first furniture, the gun was equipped with a special fastening attachment for the optic, substituting the handle.
-Obviously, this fitting wasn’t successful as out from STANAG dimensions and, by then, ancient compared to what the military market could offer.
+As first fielded, the gun was equipped with a special fastening attachment for the optic, substituting the handle.
+Obviously, this fitting wasn’t successful as it deviated from STANAG dimensions and was by then ancient compared to what the military market could offer.

-Although many units had the freedom in personalizing weapons, we must remember standard equipments too, on slide such as the night visor Orion by Zeiss or the pointing system red-dot Aimpoint.
+Although many units had the freedom to personalize weapons, we must note standardized equipment such as the night vision Zeiss Orion and the pointing system Aimpoint Red-dot.

-The bayonet of AR70/90 origin itself from that of BM59, named M4, resulted from the American one for M1 Carbine, but with black plastic knurled handler and has the same type of connection.
+The AR70/90 bayonet originates directly from that of BM59, named M4, which itself originated from that for the American M1 Carbine.
+It has a knurled black plastic handle, but the same type of connection.

-The rifle sling is made of durable fabric and whit quick release system; originating from the AR 70 two-point sling.
+The rifle sling is made of durable fabric with a quick release system; originating from the AR 70 two-point sling.

-AR 70/90 has had an active service of over 20 years and still today is part of the Italian Army equipment, even if since 2010 a slow and gradual substitution whit the new and more modern Beretta ARX-160 rifle has begun, belonging to the new “Soldato Futuro” project.
+The AR 70/90 has had an active service of over 20 years and is still part of the Italian Army’s equipment today, even if being gradually replaced since 2010 with the new and more modern Beretta ARX-160 rifle, belonging to the new “Soldato Futuro” project.

-Thank to this initial dismantling, the Italian Company NUOVA JAGER lead by Massimiliano Locci, to which goes our big thank, managed to gain the dismantled amount of standard version AR70/90, directly from Italian Army depo, that, after their demilitarization, will be enter on the private market.
+Thanks to this initial retirement, the Italian Company NUOVA JAGER lead by Massimiliano Locci, to which we give major gratitude, managed to gain an amount of the dismantled standard version AR70/90 rifles, directly from the Italian Army depot.
+After demilitarization, these will enter the private market.

 Click HERE to see AR70/90 in action in our image gallery database. (look at the end of article)

-Copyright© 2017 - Stefano Pinoni, CoEx, Daniele Belussi, Massimiliano Locci (Nuova Jager) - Traslation: Nicola Cristofoli and Irene Carpanese.
+Copyright© 2017 - Stefano Pinoni, CoEx, Daniele Belussi - Traslation: Doug Eurom